 - initiation of embryo growth

 The root grows downward and develops root hairs that anchor the developing seedling.
 The new stem, or hypocotyl, begins growing up through the soil, pushing two heart shaped leaf-like organs called cotyledons or seed leaves.
 The seed coat is usually shed in the process.
-Canola seeds have two cotyledons, so canola plants are called dicotyledonous (or dicots).
+Canola seeds have two cotyledons, and are described as dicotyledonous (or dicots).
 When exposed to light, the cotyledons unfold and become green.

 Other factors that influence germination are seed viability, seed size, soil microorganisms, seed soundness and seed diseases.
 Viability describes whether the embryo is alive and able to germinate.
 Soil microorganisms can decay seeds, especially under poor germinating conditions.
 Seed treatments may help protect the seed and seedling against soil-borne disease infection.